thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

 # user login/signup/accounts/google

-  * any user can create an account, and they will be assigned to a default role.
+  * anyone can create an account, and they will be assigned to a default role.
   * sign in with google will create your default account for you
     * if you already have a password-based account, it can automatically be logged-in with google auth
     * if you signed up with a google account, you won't have an initial password. you may reset it though to be able to log in via password.